isc-projects/kea/doc/sphinx/arm/hooks-radius.rst

 It can be installed in a different directory; if so, make sure to add that path to the configure script when compiling Kea.

-STEP 3: Install recent BOOST version
+STEP 3: Install a recent BOOST version

 Kea requires a reasonably recent Boost version.
 Unfortunately, the version available in CentOS 7 is too old, so a newer Boost version is